Alliance for Progressives

-The Alliance for Progressives is a social-liberal political party in Botswana.
+The Alliance for Progressives is a social liberal political party in Botswana.

 History

 In July 2017 the Botswana Movement for Democracy (BMD) president Ndaba Gaolathe and five other members of the party's executive were expelled from the party.
 As a result, Gaolathe set up a new leadership committee, which was later transformed into a breakaway party, the Alliance for Progressives.
 The new party was formally established on 28 October 2017 with Gaolathe as leader and Wynter Mmolotsi as deputy president.
 Six sitting MPs joined the party, although Haskins Nkaigwa later returned to the UDC, leaving it with five seats going into the 2019 general elections.

-The elections saw the party receive 4.75% of the vote, finishing third behind the Botswana Democratic Party and the Umbrella for Democratic Change.
-However, it only retained a single seat, with Mmolotsi winning in Francistown South.
+The elections saw the party receive 5% of the vote, finishing third behind the Botswana Democratic Party and the Umbrella for Democratic Change in terms of popular vote share.
+However, it only retained a single seat, with Mmolotsi winning in the Francistown South constituency.

+The party joined the Umbrella for Democratic Change (UDC) alliance ahead of the 2024 general elections.
+Although the party only marginally increased its vote share to 6%, it won six seats, with the UDC securing a majority in the National Assembly.